 Nodular melanoma is a fast growing and aggressive form of melanoma that doesn’t follow the ABCD criteria above.
-It is often red, pink, brown or black and feels firm to touch.
+It is often red, pink, brown or black, raised and feels firm to touch.
 Nodular melanoma grows quickly, so see your GP immediately if you think you have one.

 Checking your skin